javaplus/PicoProjects/labs/turret.md

             self.servo_vert.move_to(self.servo_vert.position - speed)
  ```

-this library will allow the servo to easily move!
-Now we got our library lets make the code.
-If you don't have the [SG90 Library](https://raw.githubusercontent.com/javaplus/PicoProjects/main/servos/sg90.py) already go ahead and add it to a seperate file and name it sg90.
+In this library we are making a class and functions for servo movement.
+This will help us easily move the servos without much knowledge about servos and joysticks.
+Defining the servos in our main code will give tell the library what servos to use.
+Now that we have our library, let's make the code.
+If you don't have the [SG90 Library](https://raw.githubusercontent.com/javaplus/PicoProjects/main/servos/sg90.py) already, go ahead and add it to a seperate file and name it sg90.
-Now that you have the sg90 library it will allow us to control the servo, now we can start!
+Now that you have the sg90 library, it will allow us to control the servo.
+Now we can start!

 ```python
 from machine import Pin, ADC